How Much do Plumbers Make in a Year

 a.
 Experience Counts

-Like many professions, experience goes a long way in a plumber's earning potential.
+Like many professions, experience goes a long way for the question of how much do plumbers earn.
 A novice plumber starts out as an apprentice, usually earning about half the wage of a journeyman plumber.
 As they hone their skills and gain experience, their earnings gradually increase.

 b.
 Location, Location, Location